lamvh/rs-v2/researchResource.md

     - Hybrid CF algorithms

-        - are found helpful to address the sparsity problem, in which external content information can be used to produce predictions for new users or new items.
+        - Are found helpful to address the sparsity problem, in which external content information can be used to produce predictions for new users or new items.

     - Multi language in comments